CUBRID/cubrid-manual/en/sql/datatype.rst

 **Trailing space insensitive**

-If the two string values have fixed length like CHAR-type, the comparison ignores trailing spaces as belows example.
-'abc ' = 'abc   ' results equal
+If the two string values have fixed length like CHAR-type, the comparison ignores trailing spaces as below example. comparing 'abc ' with 'abc   ' results equal

 **Trailing space sensitive**

-If the two string values have variable length like VARCHAR-type, the comparison does not ignore trailing spaces as belows example.
-'abc ' < 'abc   ' results 'abc   ' greater than 'abc '
+If the two string values have variable length like VARCHAR-type, the comparison does not ignore trailing spaces as below example. comparing 'abc ' with 'abc   ' results 'abc   ' greater than 'abc '

 **Exceptions**